 Avenue of the Giants runs for 32 miles down Humboldt Redwoods State Park, providing a scenic passage through an enchanting wilderness.
 About halfway through this autotour, the road passes the park visitor center, which sits directly across from a grove of old growth redwoods.
 Gould Grove Loop Trail is half a mile long with just 50 feet of elevation change.
-There are several short hikes through redwood groves in Humboldt County.
-In fact, there is another trail of exactly the same length just a few miles north of Gould Grove, the more popular Founders Grove.
+Several short hikes go through redwood groves in Humboldt County.
+In fact, another trail of exactly the same length is just a few miles north of Gould Grove, the more popular Founders Grove.
 One advantage of Gould Grove is its convenient location.
 If you stop at the Humboldt Redwoods State Park Visitor Center or spend a night at the adjacent Burlington Campground, set aside 20 minutes to explore Gould Grove.

 Once on the loop, there are only two other junctions to worry about.
 Just to the left of the path in from the visitor center, you find the first junction.
 Make a right and hike 1/4 mile through the backside of the grove to a junction with River Access Trail.
 After a few more steps, you’ll meet the trail coming in from Burlington Campground, and turn right for a third time, finishing the loop in a clockwise direction.